Select a Country

 Myth 1: A2L refrigerants are likely to cause a fire.

 Despite their mildly flammable classification, A2L refrigerants are extremely hard to ignite.
 The amount of an A2L needed in the air to ignite is much larger and takes a tremendous amount of energy compared to an A3 refrigerant.
-Extensive testing with A2Ls and numerous heat sources—including cigarettes, lighters, power drills and various household appliances—has been done, and no heat source produced ignition.
+Extensive testing with A2Ls and numerous heat sources—including cigarettes, lighters, power drills, and various household appliances—has been done, and no heat source produced ignition.

 In fact, compared to propane and natural gas, A2L refrigerants have much lower flammability risk because of: